mayadata-io/easy-jupyter/README.md

 # Docker Image for Data Science Applications
 ## Usage

-This Dockerfile will crete docker image which consists of data science tools written in python.
+This Dockerfile will craete docker image which consists of data science tools written in python.
 Currently, this docker image will pull notebooks from github repository and will start notebook server.